SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

 ## Intro

-The Intro to Express lesson, with all of that new information, can be a lot to understand.
+Everything we just learned is a lot to take in.

 It's natural, in fact, **expected**, to feel "uncomfortable" and confused by Node.js & Express at this point.